 Do You Pay Capital Gains Tax?

-Beneficiaries do not pay CGT on distributions they receive, as the trust has already accounted for CGT when disposing of the assets.
+Beneficiaries do not separately pay CGT on capital distributions they receive, provided the trustees have properly accounted for any CGT due on the disposal.

 Trust Tax Rates Explained